JG's Ten Copycat Wrestling Characters (and The Gimmicks They Copied)

 That was the storyline WCW went with upon Vince Russo's apocalyptic arrival.
 Fed up with the boring nature of Brad Armstrong, the Powers That Be informed him to call his little brother for a gimmick.
 So that's what he did.

 Now, I know you think that last line was written by me as a sarcastic aside.
 You know, as if to say, "His gimmick was similar to Road Dogg's gimmick in WWF."
 But it's not.
-According to WCW TV, he literally was told to call his brother in WWF and show him some personality or…well, here.
-Look.
-He even told Curt Hennig about it.
+According to WCW TV, he literally was told to call his brother in WWF and show him some personality.
+Seriously.
+That's the quote they used to introduce the new character switch on television.

 So how did Bradley react to this slap in the face by management?
 Did he pull a Stone Cold and drive a monster truck through their office?
 Did he beat everyone up around him?
 Nope.
 He called little brother and did this.